-One of the main objectives of the Modernising Local Government (MLG) agenda was to introduce greater accountability for elected members regarding decisions they made on behalf of their local community, whilst speeding up the decision making process that was previously perceived as being slow and overly bureaucratic.
+One of the main aims of the Modernising Local Government agenda was to introduce greater accountability for elected members regarding decisions they made on behalf of their local community, whilst speeding up the decision making process that was seen as being slow and overly bureaucratic.
 The whole democratic process needed to be more visible and inclusive for local people.

 What is the role of a Scrutiny Committee?

 The main roles and responsibilities of scrutiny committees are to:

 - Examine how well the Executive Board and Council are performing in delivering their key aims and objectives.

 - Monitor the performance of the Authority’s services and functions.

 - Review and scrutinise decisions made by the Executive Board where appropriate.

 - Assist the Executive Board in the development, monitoring and review of policy.